HitaishiJoshi/Kickstarter-Success-Prediction/README.md

 The model's performance is evaluated using accuracy.
 Aim to improve upon the baseline accuracy of 0.6045278.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.